pedromateo/openhmitester/README.md

   1. be preloaded into the AUT before the AUT is launched.
   2. detect any event (in linux we use an event called something like Qt nativeEvent) to automatically execute at startup and deploy the OHT services, thus the OHT controller will be able to communicate to and control the AUT.

-"Open HMI Tester" or OHT is an application framework for the development of **GUI testing tools**.
-It uses GUI **introspection** to capture and simulate **real user interaction**, which enhances robustness and tolerance to changes during testing stage.

-OHT provides a **cross-platform, open design** to support major event-based GUI platforms.
-Furthermore, it can be integrated into ongoing and legacy developments due to it being **not code-intrusive**.
-As a result, the framework provides an adaptable, extensible, scalable, and **robust basis** to support the automation of GUI testing processes.

-OHT is open-source and ready to use.

-OHT can be adapted to **support different GUI platforms** and operating systems.
-An adaptation to Qt-Linux testing environments is provided in this repository.

 # Any question?
 Any bug?